Luther2010/project-permit/DAILY_WORKFLOW.md

 ## Quick Reference: Daily Checklist

-- [ ] Run scrapes for all 14 cities (previous day's date)
+- [ ] Run scrapes for all 14 cities (last 7 days)
 - [ ] Check scrape logs for errors
-- [ ] Generate Energov CSV template for previous day
+- [ ] Generate Energov CSV templates for each day in the week
-- [ ] Fill in value and contractor license in CSV
+- [ ] Fill in value and contractor license in CSV files
-- [ ] Import Energov CSV to update database
+- [ ] Import Energov CSV files to update database
 - [ ] Run top 100 contractor enrichment (daily)
 - [ ] Run full contractor enrichment (weekly only)
 - [ ] Dry-run sync script to review changes